Trenitalia

-Trenitalia SpA is the primary train operator of Italy.
-A subsidiary of Ferrovie dello Stato Italiane, itself owned by the Italian government, it was established in 2000 following a European Union directive on the deregulation of rail transport.
+Trenitalia SpA is the primary train operator of Italy, which was established in 2000.
+A subsidiary of Ferrovie dello Stato Italiane, itself owned by the Italian government, it was established following a European Union directive on the deregulation of rail transport.
+The company operates both regional and long-distance trains.
+It also operates or operated in the past through ownerships or subsidiary companies in France, Spain, and the United Kingdom.
+Among the company's high-speed train are Frecciarossa, Frecciargento, Frecciabianca, InterCity, and InterCity Notte.
+In 2024, Trenitalia was recognized as the best rail passenger operator in Europe.

-In a comparative study by the European umbrella organization Transport & Environment (T&E), Trenitalia 2024 achieved the best result of 27 companies.
-The criteria were reliability, booking, amenities on board and taking bikes on medium and long-distance connections.